uutzinger/BioMedicalSensorBoard/README.md

 ![alt text](./Concept.png)

 We strive to create an educational measruement system that measures physiological signal.
-It shall be easily reproduced at an educational institution.
+It shall be easily reproducable at an educational institution.
 It shall record, display and storage common physiological measurements in a class room setting.

 ## Sensors